 A Breakdown of How a Real Auto Accident Case Works

-The Wreck – A Real Auto Accident Case
+The Wreck: A Real Auto Accident Case

-Car Accident Medical Treatment
+The Injury: Car Accident Medical Treatment

 Stephanie’s knees slammed into the dash during the wreck.
 As a result, she had two surgeries on her left knee to repair the torn tendons and damaged cartilage.
 Her medical bills for the two surgeries and all the related charges were almost $100,000.
-Her medical treatment, including surgery, rehab and doctor visits, caused her to be out of work for nearly a month in total.
-Stephanie was young – only 28 years old – and worried about the bills and how all this would affect her in the future.
+Her medical treatment, including surgery, rehab, and doctor visits, caused her to be out of work for nearly a month in total.
+Stephanie was young (only 28 years old) and worried about the bills and how all this would affect her in the future.

-Auto Insurance Company Makes a Low-ball Offer
+The Offer: Insurance Company Makes a Low-ball Offer